 Dance | Performance Studies

 Sosa, Juan Esteban, "Visiting the Past, Reclaiming the Present: The Africanisms of Capoeira Angola" (2006).
 Independent Study Project (ISP) Collection.
-Paper 272.
+272.